-Introduced Species
+Effects from Introduced Species

 New development has the potential to introduce invasive or non-native species or cause their spread to other sites.
 The introduction of invasive species, non-native, competitive or predatory species can adversely affect habitats and species.
 Watercourses are prone to the spread of invasive species such as giant hogweed and Himalayan balsam which are easily transferred by water if released as a result of development.
 Invasive species may also be transported to new sites by machinery.
 Development that extends navigable waters or which introduces new boating may also increase the potential for spread of invasive species or waterborne diseases of protected species to waters where they are not currently present.
-Introduced species such as Rhododendron ponticum which is highly invasive on peatlands can displace habitats for which a site has been designated.
+Introduced species on peatlands can displace habitats for which a site has been designated.